sahilmaurya881/Youtube-Analysis/README.md

-# 📊 YouTube Data Analysis Project
+# 📊 YouTube Sentimental Analysis Using NLP

 This project provides an in-depth analysis of a YouTube dataset, focusing on key metrics such as video performance, audience engagement, country-based distribution, and trends in tag usage.
 Additionally, sentiment analysis has been incorporated to classify video titles as Positive, Neutral, or Negative, enhancing insights into content reception.